davidsday/go-tdd/README.txt

 it is a metric I want to be aware of.
 I hear that several well known IDEs start warning about Cyclomatic Complexity at 10.
 I like to keep mine below 2.5.
 Uncle Bob Martin says his teams achieve about 1.3-1.7 routinely.
-I have heard him say he uses Java, Ruby, and Smalltalk.
+I have heard him say he uses Java, Ruby, Python and Smalltalk.
+I have only once heard him mention Golang, and it was just a mention, commenting on Golang's speed of compilation.
 This project is at 1.77 as I write this.

 Many experienced developers find that test driven development, along with low cyclomatic complexities help to achieve robust applications more quickly